 That’s it!
 Its so easy to make that Joe has been making it for us.
 (Maybe that’s fair though because I only have 1 load of laundry a week while he usually has 2 or 3 . . .)
 Four gallons lasts us around four months so, as of right now, we’re only spending $10.50 a year on laundry detergent!
 Vinegar is incredibly inexpensive as well and I literally have not had a break out on my back since I started using it and that’s worth so much to me!
 If you have skin problems or “bacne” I would really urge you to try this!

 Have you checked out my recipe for dishwasher detergent?
 It’s only .10 a load and it absolutely beat our hard water problem.
 You can check it out here: How we beat hard water and saved money washing our dishes!

 As always guys, thank you so much for coming by!

 UPDATE: I have heard many of you mentioning concern about using this home made detergent in your High Efficiency washing machines.
-I did some pretty serious research and found out that the majority of the concern is mostly just bull crap that has been blown WAY out of proportion.
-But there is one thing that needs to be taken seriously and that is the fact that the High Efficiency (front load or otherwise) machines need to use a soap that does not produce a lot of “suds” like regular laundry detergent does.
+I did some pretty serious research and found that the High Efficiency (front load or otherwise) machines need to use a soap that does not produce a lot of “suds” like regular laundry detergent does.
 So, good news folks!
 Compared to regular laundry detergents (and like most homemade soaps of every kind) this recipe produces almost no suds whatsoever.
 I can attest to this because we have a brand new LG front load High Efficiency washer/dryer combination machine and I do not worry at all about using this homemade recipe in it!
 But do your own research and make sure that your mind is at rest before trying out any new recipes!